techservicesillinois/elmr/README.md

 `edu.illinois.techservices.elmr.AttributeMapReader.file`| Fully qualified path to a Shibboleth `attribute-map.xml` file.
 If not set, the value will fall back to a context parameter of the same name ([see below](#setting-context-parameters-in-confcatalinalocalhostelmrxml)).
 `edu.illinois.techservices.elmr.SessionData.hostname` | Name of the host running an external datastore for storing attributes.
 If not set, the value will fall back to a context parameter of the same name ([see below](#setting-context-parameters-in-confcatalinalocalhostelmrxml)).
 `edu.illinois.techservices.elmr.SessionData.port` | Port the external datastore is listening on.
 If not set, the value will fall back to a context parameter of the same name ([see below](#setting-context-parameters-in-confcatalinalocalhostelmrxml)).
+`edu.illinois.techservices.elmr.servlets.ApacheConfig` | Full path to an Apache configuration file containing `JkEnvVar` definitions.
+If not set, the value will fall back to a context parameter of the same name ([see below](#setting-context-parameters-in-confcatalinalocalhostelmrxml)).
 `edu.illinois.techservices.elmr.servlets.HtmlRenderer.formattedHtml` | When set to `true`, format output HTML in an indented readable format.
 This should only be set for development and debugging purposes.
 `edu.illinois.techservices.elmr.servlets.HtmlRenderer.indentSpaces` | When set with the above property, use this value for the indent spaces.
 The default value is `2`.